-Social responsibility is a key component of our work in the School of Electrical and Electronic Engineering - evidenced by the social and economic impact of our research and our Athena SWAN Bronze Award.
+Social responsibility is a key component of our work in the Department of Electrical and Electronic Engineering - evidenced by the social and economic impact of our research and our Athena SWAN Bronze Award.

 Research with impact

 Electrical engineering aims to provide technical solutions for climate change via the research and development of renewables, energy storage systems and clean technology.
-Our School is centred on these challenges, specifically electrical energy and power systems.
+Our Department is centred on these challenges, specifically electrical energy and power systems.